torisan-unya/Agora-Supercluster/README.md

 These interconnected projects tell a story, moving from foundational principles to real-world synthesis.
 Each repository plays a distinct role in the journey toward true AI-Human Co-creation.

 1.  **[awesome-hac-framework](https://github.com/torisan-unya/awesome-hac-framework)**
-    **The Compass & Ruler:** This is the foundation, defining what "good" collaboration looks like.
+    **Compass & Ruler:** This is the foundation, defining what "good" collaboration looks like.
 It introduces the **X-CII metric** as the standard for measuring synergistic quality, ensuring every interaction is meaningful and fair.
     *Keywords: Synergistic Evaluation, Fairness Metrics.*

 2.  **[Senate-Thinking](https://github.com/torisan-unya/Senate-Thinking)**
-    **The Ethical Compass:** This repository provides the soul and conscience of the ecosystem.
+    **Ethical Compass:** This repository provides the soul and conscience of the ecosystem.
 Drawing from historical wisdom, it establishes the core ethical principles (Selection, Weighting, Oversight) that ensure AI remains a supportive and responsible partner.
     *Keywords: AI Governance, Knowledge Integration.*

 3.  **[The-Heliocentric-Method](https://github.com/torisan-unya/The-Heliocentric-Method)**
-    **The Artist's Studio:** This is where the philosophy becomes practice.
+    **Artist's Studio:** This is where the philosophy becomes practice.
 It applies the human-centric model to the creative process of storytelling, positioning the human author as the undeniable "sun" around which AI tools orbit.
 It’s a tangible demonstration of human-led co-creation.
     *Keywords: AI Storytelling, Prompt Engineering.*

 4.  **[GAAF](https://github.com/torisan-unya/GAAF)**
-    **The Specialist's Toolkit:** Moving from creativity to high-stakes analysis, GAAF deploys autonomous AI agents to tackle complex financial markets.
+    **Specialist's Toolkit:** Moving from creativity to high-stakes analysis, GAAF deploys autonomous AI agents to tackle complex financial markets.
 It serves as the testbed for applying the ecosystem's governance principles in a volatile, real-world domain.
     *Keywords: Agentic AI, Financial Reasoning.*

 5.  **[policy-as-code](https://github.com/torisan-unya/policy-as-code)**
-    **The Societal Simulator:** This project scales the vision to a societal level.
+    **Societal Simulator:** This project scales the vision to a societal level.
 By treating public policy as "code," it uses AI to simulate and analyze the potential impacts of decisions on a massive scale, extending the principles of responsible collaboration to governance itself.
     *Keywords: Policy Engineering, AI Prompts.*

 6.  **[DRACO](https://github.com/torisan-unya/DRACO)**
-    **The Strategic Command Center:** As the capstone of the ecosystem, DRACO acts as the ultimate decision-support system.
+    **Strategic Command Center:** As the capstone of the ecosystem, DRACO acts as the ultimate decision-support system.
 It deploys a team of specialized agents to synthesize vast, conflicting information from all other domains into clear, reliable intelligence, empowering the human to make critical decisions with confidence and responsibility.
     *Keywords: Decision Support, Agentic Synthesis, Predictive Coding.*

 ### Interconnections and Roadmap